aws-samples/amazon-redshift-modernize-dw/README.md

 * You have the option to use workshops credits with your account or get a temporary account (slip of paper).
 * Log into AWS using the provided placeholder credentials, then switch the **us-west-2**.
 * We are here to help, please don’t hesitate to ask for assistance!
 * Create a Redshift - Customizable accessible IAM role to query S3 data, giving the role read-only access to all Amazon S3 buckets.
-Make sure to choose **AmazonS3ReadOnlyAccess** and **AWSGlueConsoleFullAccess**
+Make sure to choose **AmazonS3ReadOnlyAccess** and **AWSGlueConsoleFullAccess** Use the steps in the link below to create the IAM role:

 ````
 https://docs.aws.amazon.com/redshift/latest/dg/c-getting-started-using-spectrum-create-role.html